opentelekomcloud/docs-next/docs/blueprints/by-industry/finance/cloud-particulate.md

 ## Secure Data Storage in the Cloud

 Many of Particulate's customers come from the energy or financial sector. “*That's why our customers always ask first about data protection and data security,*” says Pandorf.
 Initially, the Koblenz-based company worked with the German cloud provider ProfitBricks and tested the infrastructure of Amazon Web Services (AWS).
 But due to the high expectations of customers regarding the secure storage of their data, Particulate looked for another solution that could meet these requirements. “*In addition, we needed a solution that we could scale flexibly, for example, if the number of those accessing the platform suddenly increased sharply,*” says Pandorf.
-The founders got to know about the Open Telekom Cloud through Deutsche Telekom's TechBoost program.
+The founders got to know about the T Cloud Public through Deutsche Telekom's TechBoost program.

 There are already plans to expand the platform.
 Particulate not only wants to extend the project with Deutsche Bahn to the whole of Germany.
-The start-up also wants to approach other large international companies in the future with a view to developing other donation platforms in the Open Telekom Cloud.
+The start-up also wants to approach other large international companies in the future with a view to developing other donation platforms in the T Cloud Public.

 ## The Challenge